Business Lease vs Personal Lease: Which is Right for You?

 VAT Reclaim Opportunities

-The 50% rule reflects HMRC's recognition that most business cars have some private use element.
-Even if a vehicle is used 100% for business purposes, the maximum VAT reclaim remains 50% for cars (as opposed to vans or trucks which can claim 100%).
+VAT-registered businesses can reclaim 50% of VAT charged on car lease payments, maintenance, and repair costs.
+Commercial vehicles enjoy 100% VAT reclaim.
+The 50% rule reflects HMRC's recognition that most business cars have some private use element — even if a vehicle is used exclusively for business, the cap remains 50% for cars specifically.

 Documentation Requirements